energiatel/WebApp-Sec-Resources/README.md

   <li>Insert a Null Byte in file name: shell.php<b>%00</b>1.jpg or shell.php\x00.jpg</li>
   <li>Insert a payload in Exif Headers</li>
   <li>Upload a huge file so to get a DOS on server</li>
+  <li>If filename is not changed before being inserted in DB, maybe possible an Sql Injection</li>
  </ul>